Albertph7/Albertph7/README.md

 - 👋 Hi, I’m @Albertph7
-- 👀 I’m interested in Hydrilic and Civil Engineering
+- 👀 I’m interested in GIS Hydraulic and Civil Engineering
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Epanet
 - 📫 How to reach me ezekias92@gmail.com